jacasta2/nba_analysis/README.md

 poetry install
 ```

 Running `install` when the file `poetry.lock` is present resolves and installs all dependencies listed in the file `pyproject.toml`, and Poetry uses the versions listed in the file `poetry.lock` to ensure that the dependencies are consistent for everyone working on a project.[^2] For more details about installing dependencies with Poetry, please visit [Installing dependencies](https://python-poetry.org/docs/basic-usage/#installing-dependencies) from Poetry's official documentation website.
 Note that a requirements file isn't necessary.
-Moreover, with no requirements file present, Streamlit will install the dependencies from these Poetry files.
+Moreover, with no requirements file present, Streamlit will install the dependencies using the info from the file `pyproject.toml`.

 [^1]: I had an issue during the requirements installation that wasn't related to the dependency resolver.
 The installation of one particular dependency, `twofish`, was raising an error related to a file named `Python.h` that wasn't found.
 [Borislav Hadzhiev's website](https://bobbyhadz.com/blog/python-fatal-error-python-h-no-such-file-or-directory) provides a solution.